houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Firstly, notice that `berry` is of some finite length (call it `BERRY_LENGTH`).
 This is because all of it's components are finite in length.

 In particular, `all_binary_strings_in_ascending_order` is finite in length (in our case, it's the number of characters taken to write our Python snippet once converted to binary).
+One should distinguish between the fact that `all_binary_strings_in_ascending_order` generates infinitely many strings and that its code is finite in length.
+We're solely concerned with its finite code length.

 Moreover, the loop and check are both of finite length.
 The check contains the `kolmogorov_complexity` function which itself contains the `perfect_compress` function.
 We need to impose that `perfect_compress` is of finite length.
 If it's not, then we would have a function infinite in length which already proves our claim that there is no perfect compression algorithm.